 Despite having surgery and rehabilitation, a small percentage of patients with ACL-repaired knees continue to experience so-called “pivot shift,” or incidences when their knee “gives way” during activity.
 When ACL surgery is unsuccessful, patients sometimes endure chronic joint pain and knee instability.
 Fixing the ALL could solve the problem.

-Dr. Scott Rodeo, co-chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery, in New York City, and associate team physician for the NY Giants, said he’d like to think the ALL is more of a rediscovery than an outright new discovery.
+Dr. Scott Rodeo, co-chief of the Sports Medicine Service at Hospital for Special Surgery, in New York City, and associate team physician for the NY Giants, said he’d like to think the ALL is more of a rediscovery than an outright new discovery.

 “We’ve known for years that a thickening around the area where the ALL is located has a role in knee stability,” he said.
 “While I don’t think this is necessarily a breakthrough, I think it’s a good reminder that we need to refocus some attention on ACLs that don’t respond well to surgery.”

-Read the full story at abcnews.go.com.
+This story originally appeared at abcnews.go.com.

 NPR.org—November 7, 2013

 There is an overlooked ligament in the knee.
 And it might be important for keeping your knee from twisting and turning, especially after an injury to the anterior cruciate ligament, or ACL.

 Dr. Johan Bellemans and his team at the University Hospital Leuven described the ligament a few months ago in the Journal of Anatomy.
 They named it the anterolateral ligament, or ALL, and they offered the first clear data on what it's function is.

 "It's eye-opening and provocative work," says Scott Rodeo, MD, co-chief of the Sports Medicine Service at Hospital for Special Surgery in New York City.
 He wasn't involved in the study, but he saw Bellemans' team present the work at a conference.